 How to perform this triceps exercise: Hold the dumbbell in the hand on the same side as the standing leg, making sure to not use a weight that is too heavy.
 You want to go high with the reps here.
 For the starting position, you want to be holding the dumbbell with your elbow bent at 90-degrees.

 Then, straighten your arm so it is parallel with the floor, bending at the elbow joint.
 Contract, or squeeze, your triceps muscle at this point, before returning back to the starting position.

-Best Tricep Workouts At Home
+Best Tricep Exercises At Home

 The classic push-up is already a good movement for working the triceps, although it’s far more effective at targeting the chest muscles.
 If you want to torch your triceps, only the diamond push-up will do.
 A more advanced version of the classic push-up diamond push-ups see you bringing your hands in closer together, and angling them so that they form a diamond shape.

 How to perform this triceps exercise: Get yourself into a classic push-up position and then bring your hands in closer together so your thumbs are touching each other, and your index fingers are touching each other.
 As with other push-up movements, you want to tuck your pelvis in, engaging your core and keeping your spine straight.